Sustainability Conflicts and Rural Heritage in Norwegian Tourism

 - Tourism & National Parks

 The project is being funded by the UK’s Economic and Social Research Council (ESRC) as part of its doctoral training scheme.
-I’m a recipient of the 1+3 studentship, which means I will do a 1-year research masters followed by a 3-year PhD.
+I’m a recipient of the 1+3 studentship, which means I have done a 1-year research masters and am now doing a 3-year PhD.
 For more information on this funding, check out this guide.